 If you’ve heard the phrase ‘collagen banking’, you may be wondering what on earth it means.
 Can you ‘bank’ your collagen?
 And how do you grow your supplies?
 Once we’re over 30, we have to put in a bit of work to stop the levels of collagen – the protein that keeps our skin firm – dwindling as far as nature intends it to.
 How?
-Watch the video to find out.
+Read on for the lowdown…

 Collagen banking is a phrase I’m hearing a lot just now.
 It sounds like you’re saving your collagen up for a rainy day — which unfortunately you can’t do.
 If you’re on the mature side, like me, when you look back at old photographs of yourselves and you’ve got a lovely springy firm face, that’s all the collagen keeping the skin strong and that’s what you want to hang on to.

 So, the idea with collagen banking is that you stimulate the collagen that you HAVE got in order to grow some more, so your face will stay firmer for longer.

 - Skincare Products: One of the easiest ways to start collagen banking is by incorporating skincare products that boost collagen production into your daily routine.
 Look for products containing ingredients like retinol, peptides, hyaluronic acid, and vitamin C. These ingredients stimulate collagen production, improve skin texture, and reduce the appearance of fine lines and wrinkles.